Conditional diffusion models for downscaling and bias correction of Earth system model precipitation: Introduction

 Diffusion models (DMs) have recently emerged as the state-of-the-art ML approach for conditional image generation \cite{saharia2022photorealistic, rombach2022high, saharia2022image} and image-to-image translation \cite{saharia2022palette}, mostly outperforming GANs across different tasks.
-Diffusion models (Fig. \ref{fig:main_fig} and S1) avoid the common issues present with GANs in exchange for slower speed at inference.
+Diffusion models (Fig. \ref{fig:main_fig} and fig.~\ref*{fig:diffusion_model}) avoid the common issues present with GANs in exchange for slower inference speed.
 A diffusion model consists of a forward and a backward process.
 During the forward process, noise is added to an image in subsequent steps to gradually remove its content.
 The amount of noise added follows a predefined equation.
 During the backward process, a neural network is trained to reverse each of these individual noising steps to recover the original image.
 The trained diffusion model can generate an image of the training data distribution, given a noise image as input.
+Recent work \cite{wan2024debias} introduced a framework for downscaling and bias correction, combining a diffusion model that is responsible for downscaling and a model based on optimal transport responsible for bias correction.
+Optimal transport \cite{cuturi2013sinkhorn} learns a map between two data distributions in an unsupervised setting.
+However, this framework is computationally expensive and has so far only been demonstrated on synthetic datasets, without evaluation on real-world observational or ESM fields.
+In contrast, our approach is computationally efficient by combining computationally efficient QM for large-scale bias correction with a conditional diffusion model that performs both small-scale bias correction and downscaling by generating matching small-scale patterns.
+We demonstrate its effectiveness for precipitation data, highlighting its ability to correct biases, downscale accurately, and capture extremes, uncertainties, and trends.
+A major advantage is that our conditional training allows us to use a relatively small dataset for training and still capture the distribution accurately.
+In contrast, unconditional models often need considerably more data to capture the full data variability, as we also show in our comparison to \cite{hess2025fast} (see fig.~\ref*{fig:CM_comp}).